Munro77/AGUploadForm/documentation/AGUploadForm.md

 1. Follow the same process as the formsettings.json file Instructions
 2. Details on the configuration are annotated in the vipsettings.json file

+Special Notes for the dropdowns:
+The annotation in the json file describes how to do the dropdowns as well, but explicitly, you use the same setup approach:

+1. Find the data-ag-field id (the dropdowns are "Branch" and "Department")
+2. You have to set them to the selected option value you want.
+- However,the values are pulled from the formsettings.json file (the "name" values of the various options).
+3. In the sample JSON, the example sets "Branch" to "Carnforth" for example.
+You'll need to match them to whatever you want set, like "Scarbororough North York / Head Office" for example, that matches your FormSettings.json.

 ### Changing appsettings.json

 The appsettings.json files are responsible for system configuration of the application, notably the email and database configurations